conda-forge/cfep/cfep-09.md

     1. The node depends on the changed pinnings.
     2. It has no dependencies that depend on the new pinnings and have not been migrated.
     3. It is not currently being migrated by an earlier migration.
 Per @scopatz, this state is stored in `libcflib` with a REST API.
 4. Process 3 continues until we determine that the migration is sufficiently complete and the change is merged into the global pinnings file.
+(See below for how a migration is declared complete.)

 ### Implementation Details:
 - We would need to associate a version independent of git hash with each migration that orders them in time and thus orders the pinning files in time.
 A pinnings file could be versioned simply with a comment inserted at the top of the YAML containing the timestamp that the change was merged or something.
 We could use seconds from the epoch!